makhowastaken/Pocket-Color-Type-C/README.md

 This repo includes the board files for the USB Type-C power port, cut jigs for some console shells, and some other misc PoCo mod files.
 Installing a [GBPP](https://github.com/marshallh/gbpp) but don't want to use the OEM DC jack for charging?
 This is the right place!

+Also, I didn't proofread this shit at all so expect typos.
+I may or may not fix them especially since it took me four years to actually make this documentation.

 ---